 If the student is absent, it is the student's responsibility to make arrangements to complete the assignments within one week of the absence; however, if a student misses on a presentation day, the student will not be allowed to do the presentation unless arrangements are made with the instructor.
 If the student is allowed to give the presentation late, ten points will be deducted.
 If a student misses on test day, the test will be placed in the testing center, and the students will have one week to complete the test.
 If a student misses on a day that an essay is due, the student is still responsible for turning the essay in on time.
 Ten points will be deducted for every day the essay is late.
-If a student must receive prior approval from the Dean of Students and the instructor.
+If a student is excused for a Texarkana College extra-curricular activity, religious holiday, or military service, the student must receive prior approval from the Dean of Students and the instructor.
 Assignments must be completed prior to the excused absence.